-- Planted over 5000 trees to enhance surrounding biodiversity, traditional community houses
+- Planted over one hundred trees to enhance surrounding biodiversity, and

 - Built several high-efficiency stoves to keep the air clean, save wood, and address the respiratory problems of women who otherwise breathe wood smoke in working over open cookfire stoves.

-This work provides a demonstration of the possibilities to the greater community, provides a forum for interchange between different indigenous groups in Meso-America, and helps build capacity for community food security throughout the community, to replicate projects and benefits beyond the site.
+This work provides a demonstration of the possibilities to the greater community, provides a forum for interchange between different indigenous groups in El Salvador, and helps build capacity for community food security throughout the community, to replicate projects and benefits beyond the site.